-- If the minor is travelling alone, without a legal guardian, written consent certified by a public notary from either the parents or guardians having custody of the minor is required.
-Additionally, copies of the passport of the parents are required.
-If not applicable, birth certificate of the applicant and copies of Identity proof of the parents must be submitted.
+- If the minor is traveling alone, without a legal guardian, written consent certified by a public notary from either the parents or guardians having custody of the minor is required.
+Additionally, copies of the passport of parents are required.
+If not applicable, the birth certificate of the applicant and copies of Identity proof of the parents must be submitted.

 - All minors must be accompanied by both parents or legal guardians to the Visa Office, to sign the application form in front of an officer.
 In cases where the child is traveling with one parent to visit the other parent who is residing in Finland, this clause is dropped.

-- Passport Copy– All applications must enclose a full colour photocopy of the valid passport of the applicant.
+- Passport Copy– All applications must enclose a full-color photocopy of the valid passport of the applicant.
 All the pages of the passport are required to be photocopied and attached.
-Applicants are also encouraged to submit any old copies of expired or cancelled passports held by them to the centre.
+Applicants are also encouraged to submit any old copies of expired or canceled passports held by them to the centre.

 - If the applicant is being sponsored, an invitation letter with the address and phone number from the family or company that is sponsoring is required.

 - Bank statement of the last 6 months